Muscle Energy Technique

 Learn How to Massage

-I use muscle energy technique (MET) in my practice quite a lot.
-It's an affective way to stretch hypertonic muscles and ease pain.
-They are used by athletes to decrease the risk of muscle injury and can be used on people who are experiencing pain and stiffness in muscles.
-It's also effective in treating headaches.
+Muscle energy technique (MET) is an affective way to stretch hypertonic muscles and ease pain.
+This technique requires a lot of effort from the person being massaged.
+It isn't a treatment were you can just lay there and relax.
+It is a way to stretch a particular muscle or muscle group.
+These techniques are used by athletes to decrease the risk of muscle injury, but can also be used on people who are experiencing pain and stiffness in muscles.
+It can be effective in treating a variety of chronic pain conditions.

-MET can be used to lenghten shortened muscles and increase muscle strenght.
-It can also improve tendon strenght and stability.
+MET can be used to lengthen shortened muscles and increase muscle strength.
+It can also improve tendon strength and stability.
 It can help increase the range of motion in any joint.

 To perform an MET, you must first determine which joint needs to be treated.
 To stretch the area have the person flex the joint and resist again pressure provided by your hand for a few seconds.
 Allow the person to relax, then flex again against your resistance.
 Repeat this about three times.
 Then have the person take a deep breath in and on the exhale stretch the muscle of the joint to the barrier.
 Repeat this sequence on the same joint several times.
 Each time you do, the muscle will stretch further on the final stretch.